 21. Do Laundry – I like to keep on top of the laundry and believe in the one load a day rule.
-I don’t want to be drowning in laundry on the weekend.
+I don’t want to be drowning in the laundry on the weekend.

 22. Make Another Pot of Coffee – I like to make sure the girls have as much coffee as they want or need.
-Caretaking my mother can be exhausting and I want them to feel at home to come downstairs, sit and sip a cup of coffee anytime they need a break.
+Caretaking my mother can be exhausting, and I want them to feel at home to come downstairs, sit and sip a cup of coffee anytime they need a break.

 23. Go For A Walk – Around the middle of the day I like to step away from the computer and get moving.
 I like to go for a walk or do a spinning video.
 Anything that gets my heart pumping and me sweating.
 It’s a great stress reliever too!

-24. Eat Healthy – I try my best to eat healthy foods.
+24. Eat Healthily – I try my best to eat healthy foods.
 I don’t always succeed, but when I make a conscious effort in this area of my life, I do well.
 I have to learn not to let the stressors of the day affect what I put in my mouth.
 I’m getting better all the time.

 25. Drink Plenty of Water – If I don’t drink enough water, I don’t feel right.
 I try to drink water all day long.
 I don’t drink milk or juice, and I never consume soda, so getting the proper amount of water would seem easy, right?

 26. Do Something For Someone Else – I think it’s so important not to get so caught up in your life that you forget there are others out there who are struggling.
-I try to find someone to help each day, whether it be a reader with a problem, a friend who needs a shoulder, my daughter who need me to watch Lucas or just a stranger I meet along the way.
+I try to find someone to help each day, whether it be a reader with a problem, a friend who needs a shoulder, my daughter who needs me to watch Lucas or just a stranger I meet along the way.
 It’s important to be of service to others any way we can.